 No, the number of licenses for Accelerator do not need to match up with your total Sage CRM user count.
 For example, your CRM system might allow for 20 users, but you are ok to get Accelerator for just 10 users.

-Accelerator does not support this feature, however Sage CRM native 'Advanced Email Management' does.
+Accelerator does not support this feature, however, Sage CRM's native 'Advanced Email Management' feature does.

 Yes, this is a common customization (minor).